I-C Care continues to serve senior citizens at home

-OHIO COUNTY, W.Va.
-(WTRF)- For almost a decade, I-C Care has been providing home care services for senior citizens all over the Ohio Valley.
+WHEELING, W.Va.
+(WTRF) – For almost a decade, I-C Care has been providing home care services for senior citizens all over the Ohio Valley.
 And as the ongoing pandemic poses the highest risk to the elderly, I-C Care has strict protocols in place for safety.
 Their caregivers are following guidance from the CDC and other entities, as 7News explored their role in keeping senior citizens healthy at home.

 Wearing gloves when appropriate and masks at all times, I-C Care continues their essential service.
 Tate Blanchard, the Director of Marketing and Community Outreach at I-C Care, told 7News “it is important for us to always abide by hand washing hygiene protocol and make sure that we’re doing all of the things that we should be with soap, warm water, and for 20 seconds and make sure that we’re really scrubbing our hands thoroughly, because the thing about gloves is they are not a cure-all for keeping the spread of the virus down, whereas when you touch a surface you should immediately take off your gloves by rolling them inside out and then discard of them because if you are touching multiple surfaces using gloves you’re just spreading the virus and causing cross-contamination.”